 A call to action from an application rationalization initiative often drives additional expenditure.
 Retraining staff on a rationalized application impacts adoption and the cost of implementation.
 The resources to retrain need to be identified, scheduled, and added to the consideration of business value (ex. is retraining a justifiable use of our training resources?).

 Business value is aligned to business function when:

 A slice of the application portfolio is identified as adding quantifiable business value.
 The follow-up question: how well is it delivering this business value?
 Successful app rat initiatives address this question.

 The effectiveness of application business value is determined by how it supports existing processes and functionality.
 An organization selects an application that supports an existing process or leverages an application to redefine the process (ex. sales stages with Salesforce SalesCloud), but the key question is how well an application automates a business process.
 Automation is the key functional quality for assessing an application.

-An app rat initiative allows employees to weigh in on their own experience with an application.
-If an application is unwieldy and provides a poor user experience, it impacts the attitude and engagement with the business.
+An application rationalization initiative allows employees to weigh in on their own experience with an application.
+If an application is unwieldy and provides poor user experience, it impacts the attitude and engagement with the business.